 Monroe - Elsinore is a somewhat small town located in the state of Utah.
 With a population of 5,328 people and just one neighborhood, Monroe - Elsinore is the 99th largest community in Utah.

-Unlike some towns where white-collar or blue-collar occupations dominate the local economy, Monroe - Elsinore is neither predominantly one nor the other.
-Instead, it has a mixed workforce of both white- and blue-collar jobs.
+Monroe - Elsinore is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
 Overall, Monroe - Elsinore is a town of sales and office workers, service providers, and professionals.
 There are especially a lot of people living in Monroe - Elsinore who work in office and administrative support (12.80%), sales jobs (12.61%), and teaching (7.77%).

 Monroe - Elsinore is a good choice for families with children because of several factors.
 Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
 The town’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
 Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Monroe - Elsinore’s overall crime rate is lower than average for the country.

-Being a small town, Monroe - Elsinore does not have a public transit system used by locals to get to and from work.
+Monroe - Elsinore is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The population of Monroe - Elsinore overall has a level of education that is slightly above the US average for all US cities and towns of 21.84%.
 Of adults 25 and older in Monroe - Elsinore, 23.57% have at least a bachelor's degree.